-Component/Subcomponent Interventions and Activities Reducing post-harvest losses through cost sharing investments in: Eight (8) ice-making plants to ensure fishers have access to ice; Three (3) cold-supply chain facilities and integrated fish processing plant; Ten (10) solar dryers/tents for seaweed and small-pelagic "dagaa"; 80 dagaa drying racks; Construction of two (2) fish markets to improve quality of fish onshore.
+Component/Subcomponent Interventions and Activities 80 dagaa drying racks; Construction of two (2) fish markets to improve quality of fish onshore.
 Increasing value/income from aquaculture production Developing/strengthening the ADC-Farmers clusters and linkages with private sector hatcheries; Establishing aquaculture field/business schools to facilitate learning for fish farmers reaching youth and women; Enhancing collective marketing strategies; Expanding market horizon for farmed fish and basic cold chain facilities (e.g. cool boxes).
 Seaweed processing and marketing Conducting market and value chain analysis of seaweed; Strengthening seaweed clusters and cooperative societies to enhance access to markets and increase the competitiveness of seaweed value chains and identify opportunities for improving the competitiveness of seaweed; Equipping women cooperatives and groups with seaweed processing and value addition equipment (seaweed drying racks and solar dryers, milling machine/plant, packaging materials) and enhancing their capacity on standards and quality control; Facilitating the emergence of seaweed small and medium enterprises and their linkages with financial institutions and business service providers; Promoting the engagement of youth in seaweed value chain activities to increase sector productivity and create employment.
-Component 3: Policy Engagen nent and Programme Management and Coordination Subcomponent 3.1: Policy en Policy engagement Data management Institutional reforms in public institutions (ASA, TAFICO, ZAFICO and cooperative societies) toward business development and 4P business models; Development of aquaparks approach; Scaling up strategy.
+Component 3: Policy Engager nent and Programme Management and Coordination Subcomponent 3.1: Policy en gagement and institutional strengthening Policy engagement Data management Preparation of Tuna Fisheries Management Plan Institutional reforms in public institutions (ASA, TAFICO, ZAFICO and cooperative societies) toward business development and 4P business models; Development of aquaparks approach; Scaling up strategy.
 Subcomponent 3.2: Program me management, coordination, monitoring and evaluation (M&E) Implementation Readiness and Start-up Plans National and regional workshops; Refinement PIM and Programme design.
 Planning, monitoring and evaluation Preparation of annual workplans and budget; Activity planning; Baseline surveys.
 Supervision and implementation support missions Biannual joint supervision and implementation missions.
 Mid-Term Review (MTR) and Programme Completion Review MTR in Year 3;PCR in Year 6.
 Learning and knowledge management (KM) Preparation of KM strategy involving digital technologies, regular review meetings with implementing partners to discuss progress towards expected outcomes, learning tours and the production and dissemination of a variety of communication products to a wide audience of stakeholders.
-Subcomponent 3.3: Emergency response and recovery post COVID-19 Support for immediate response to an eligible crisis or emergency, as needed, in coordination with the PMO
+Subcomponent 3.3: Emergen cy response and recovery post COVID-19 Support for immediate response to an eligible crisis or emergency, as needed, in coordination with the PMO chaired by the Permanent Secretary PMO and will be composed by the Permanent Secretaries of the ministries in charge of agriculture, fisheries, finance and planning, and local government from the Mainland and Zanzibar, as well as representatives from the private sector and farmers' organizations.
+The Programme Steering committee will meet twice a year.